cosinekitty/sapphire/Moots.md

 * Each Moots control has a push-button like VCV Mutes does, but it also has a gate input that allows replacing the button with a control voltage.

+When there is no cable connected to a gate input, the manual push-button takes control.
-When a signal is connected to a control's gate, the control connects the input to the output when the gate voltage is +4 volts or higher.
-When the gate voltage drops below +4 volts, the output cable acts like it is unplugged.
-When there is no gate input connected, the manual push-button takes control.
+But when there is a cable connected to a control's gate, the control connects the input to the output when the gate voltage is +1.0 volts or higher.
+When the gate voltage drops below +0.1 volts, the output cable acts like it is unplugged.

+To help filter signal jitter, the state stays the same when the gate voltage is between +0.1V and +1.0V.
+In other words, Schmitt trigger logic is applied.

+A polyphonic cable connected to a gate has all of its channel voltages added together, and the +0.1V/+1.0V rules above are applied to that sum.

 I created this module after I discovered one day that the [Audible Instruments Resonator](https://library.vcvrack.com/AudibleInstruments/Rings)